 Large blood transfusions

-Most blood products including fresh frozen plasma and platelets contain high concentrations of citric acid.
-The reason for adding citrate into blood is to prevent coagulation.
-During blood transfusions, this citrate binds to calcium in the serum thus lowering the ionized plasma calcium concentration.
+Most blood products including fresh frozen plasma and platelets contain high concentrations of citric acid to prevent coagulation.
+During major blood transfusions, this citrate binds to calcium in the serum thus lowering the ionized plasma calcium concentration.

-Pancreatitis causes a release of pancreatic enzymes including lipase into the circulation.
-Lipase normally breaks down triglycerides into free fatty acids to aid in absorption of fatty acid.
+Acute pancreatitis releases the pancreatic enzymes including lipases into the circulation.
+Lipase breaks down triglycerides into free fatty acids that bind with serum calcium resulting in hypocalcemia.

-In alkalosis following hyperventilation, there may be a decrease in the levels of ionized calcium in the blood.
+In alkalosis, increased calcium attaches to serum proteins in exchange of hydrogen ions.
+This may decrease the levels of ionized calcium in the blood.

 Clinical Features of Hypocalcemia

 A normal calcium level is important to maintain a normal neuromuscular function.
-Most severe forms of hypocalcemia present with tetany and laryngospasms.
-Symptoms of tetany can be mild or severe.
+Hypocalcemia increases the neuronal excitability by increasing the permeability of its membranes to sodium ion.
+Most severe forms of hypocalcemia present with tetany.
+Symptoms of tetany can be mild or severe,

 Chvostek sign – If you tap over the facial nerve, the patient develops twitching of the ipsilateral facial muscles.